Alvarito1995/Mite-Detection-/README.md

-# (LINUX-BASED)-Mite-Detection-In-Grapevine-Genome.
+# (LINUX-BASED) MITE Detection In Grapevine Genome.
-**MITEs detection in grapevine's reference genome focused in the Drought tolerance related-MITEs, as an example that can be extrapolated to other plants species**
+**_Miniature Inverted-repeat Transposable Elements_ (MITEs) detection in grapevine's reference genome focused in the Drought tolerance related-MITEs, as an example that can be extrapolated to other plants species**

 **This Entry is  _¡Under Construction!_**